Form 16 Part A and Part B Reconciliation for AY 2026-27

 - File only after the figures are supportable and e-verify the return on time.

-- Assuming every deduction proof is accepted in the selected regime.
+- Assuming deduction proofs submitted to the employer are automatically accepted under the selected tax regime.

 Useful MyeCA paths